-Honors Scholarships are awarded in the amount of $10,000 per year and are renewable for three additional years for a total of up to $40,000.
+Honors Scholarships are awarded up to $12,500 per year and are renewable for three additional years for a total of up to $50,000.

 Community Impact Scholarships are awarded in the amount of $15,000 per year and are renewable for three additional years for a total of up to $60,000.